 The Trustee's policy on ESG matters, including engagement and the exercise of voting rights, is set out below.
-Through their consultation with the Principal Employer when setting this Statement of Investment Principles, the Trustee has made the Principal Employer aware of their policy on ESG and climate related risks, how they intend to manage them and the importance that the pensions industry as a whole, and its regulators, place on them.
+Through their consultation with the Employer when setting this Statement of Investment Principles, the Trustee has made the Employer aware of their policy on ESG and climate related risks, how they intend to manage them and the importance that the pensions industry as a whole, and its regulators, place on them.

 The Trustee has elected to invest the Scheme's assets through pooled funds.
 The choice of underlying funds is made by the Trustee after taking advice from their investment consultant.
-As the investments are held in pooled funds, ESG considerations are set by each of the investment managers.
-Each of the Scheme's investment managers will ultimately act in the best interests of the Scheme's assets to maximise returns for a given level of risk and only funds with specific ethical criteria will apply these.
+As the investments are held in pooled funds, social, environmental and governance considerations are set by each of the investment managers.
+The Trustee believes that the Scheme's investment managers will ultimately act in the best interests of the Scheme's assets to maximise returns for a given level of risk and only funds with specific ESG criteria will apply these.